paskal/blog/blog/content/post/2018-15-hugo-blog-themes.markdown

 [![coder tag page](/images/hugo_themes/coder_tags.png)](/images/hugo_themes/coder_tags.png)

 Posts page lacks both tags and summaries, either one of them is better to be present.
-Tags lack frequiency information, but instead have date of last post which is rare and cool.
+Tags lack frequency information but instead have a date of the last post which is rare and cool.

 ### Single page

 [![coder single post page](/images/hugo_themes/coder_single_post.png)](/images/hugo_themes/coder_single_post.png)

 Widest post content out there with deep spacing between the lines, there is a room for improvement for better readability and higher density but it's unique for sure and someone might find this style appealing.
-No disqus comments and no related articles list present yet.
+No Disqus comments and no related articles list present yet.

 ---